 CTE Enhanced Funding

 All courses must be submitted to OSPI’s Career and College Readiness division for approval for the district using the course to be eligible to receive enhanced funding as a Career and Technical Education course in Washington.
 View the planning sheet (pdf).
+(Note: Beginning the 2013-14 school year, ALE enrollment, regardless of grade level, is funded at the estimated statewide annual average allocation per FTE in grades nine through twelve in general education.
+The rate does not include the impact of the lower class sizes in the elementary grades (both general education and high proverty).
+It also excludes funding enhancements that are built into the funding models for skill center and vocational students.)

 Beginning with the 2011-12 school year, school districts may claim state basic education funding, to the extent otherwise allowed by state law, for students enrolled in online courses or programs only if the online courses or programs are: